 HashMap::contains_key() / remove() / entry()

-Rust's HashMap provides contains_key() to check whether a key exists, remove() to delete an entry, and the entry().or_insert() pattern to insert a value only if the key is absent.
+Rust's HashMap provides contains_key() to check for key existence, remove() to delete entries, and the entry().or_insert() API to insert a value only when the key is absent.

 Syntax